 Calling Mode Description -probe Prints all available devices in a Custom Platform.
-For a given hardware configuration, the utility lists the devices in the same order, and each device is associated with the same identification string each time. -probe <device_name></device_name> Queries the specified device and prints summary statistics about the device. <device_name> where <device name=""> is the string that corresponds to the FPGA device.</device></device_name> Performs a full diagnostic test for the specified device.
+For a given hardware configuration, the utility lists the devices in the same order, and each device is associated with the same identification string each time. -probe <device_name></device_name> Queries the specified device and prints summary statistics about the device.
+Performs a full diagnostic test for the specified device.
 The utility generates the message DIAGNOSTIC_PASSED as the output.
 Otherwise, the utility generates the message DIAGNOSTIC_FALIED.

-When users invoke the diagnose utility command without an argument, it queries the devices in the Custom Platform and supplies a list of valid <device_name> strings assigned to the list of devices.
+When users invoke the diagnose utility command without an argument, it queries the devices in the Custom Platform and supplies a list of valid <device\name> strings assigned to the list of devices.